A new family of versatile, multi-stage malware is spreading via instant messaging clients, such as Skype and Live Messenger.

 Avast researchers described how the malware threat infects systems over four stages.

-In Stage 1, Rietspoof is first delivered via instant messaging clients, such as Skype or Live Messenger, which then runs a highly concealed or obfuscated Visual Basic Script (VBS).
+In Stage 1, the attack delivers Rietspoof via instant messaging clients, such as Skype or Live Messenger.
+These clients can then run a highly concealed or obfuscated Visual Basic Script (VBS).
 The VBS script then delivers a hard-coded encrypted CAB file used in the next stage of the attack.

 In Stage 2, the CAB file is expanded into an executable (or .exe file) that is also digitally signed with a valid signature, such as Comodo CA.

 In Stage 3, the malware uses a simple TCP protocol (encrypted by AES in CBC mode) to communicate with its command-and-control (C2) server.
 The C2’s IP address is also hard-coded in the binary.